-A: The HDBaseT Alliance is a cross-industry alliance formed to promote and provide a technical standard for HDBaseT™ technology for whole-home distribution of uncompressed ultra-HD multimedia content.
-Founding members include the following top consumer electronics and content companies: LG Electronics, Samsung Electronics, Sony Pictures Entertainment and Valens.
+A: The HDBaseT Alliance is a cross-industry organization formed to promote and advance HDBaseT technology for the distribution of uncompressed ultra-high-definition multimedia content.
+The Alliance was founded in 2010 by LG Electronics, Samsung Electronics, Sony Pictures Entertainment and Valens.

-A: The Alliance and its cross-industry member companies are working openly to create and advance a global standard for advanced digital media distribution.
-The Alliance’s standardization activities cover the entire value chain of the digital media ecosystem and the various industry segments: TV sets, projectors, professional AV equipment, PC, portable devices, home theater, content providers, IT companies and more.
+A: The Alliance and its cross-industry member companies are working openly to promote and advance the HDBaseT standard for advanced digital media distribution.
+The Alliance’s standardization activities cover the entire value chain of the digital media ecosystem and the various industry segments: TV sets, projectors, professional AV equipment, portable devices, home theater, content providers, IT companies and more.
 The HDBaseT Alliance presents an easily workable solution to minimize the challenges associated with whole-home connectivity.